intempt/intempt-nodejs/README.md

 	Intempt.identify({profileId: profileId, user_identifier: user_identifier, account_identifier: account_identifier})
 ```

 `profileId` : This is a profile Identifier which is used to identify users. ```Note```: In your server, it is advisable to use the Id of your users as profileId.
-That way, it is always unique and you don't need to have a randomizer or genrator.
+That way, it is always unique and you don't need to have a randomizer or generator.

 `user_identifier` : User identifier helps to identify users across all sources in your organization.
 This could be the user's email and so on.
 Eg. `example@example.com`